Information

 You appear to be using an unsupported browser, and it may not be able to display this site properly.
 You may wish to upgrade your browser.

 Any organisation offering you a job, education or volunteering can ask about your convictions.
+Before they do, they should tell you what you need to disclose and where you can get advice.

-How to disclose your convictions
+How to tell organisations about your convictions

 Most organisations who support people with convictions recommend using a ‘letter of disclosure’.
 In this letter you explain: